 You are currently on Hearing Direct UKGo to the US Website

 Hearing loss is broken down into four main categories according to the degree or severity of the loss.
-It is measured on a scale of decibels of hearing loss and against a ‘normal’ hearing person.
-The number of decibels required above the normal level to hear that sound then defines the severity of the loss according to the categories below (these reflect the dBHL loss for the majority of frequencies in any one test):
+It is measured on a scale of decibels of hearing loss against a ‘normal’ hearing person.
+The number of decibels required above the normal level to hear will define the severity of the loss according to the categories below (these reflect the dB loss for the majority of frequencies):

 To establish the degree of hearing loss a hearing test is carried out to establish how loud a sound needs to be played for the person to hear it.
 The test plays sounds at different frequencies – high pitch, low pitch etc. to establish the degree of hearing loss at different frequencies.

 Our online hearing test is free, only takes a few minutes, and your results are instant.
 Results will then indicate if you should take further action to prevent hearing loss.

 In some cases, people can be born with the condition or inherit it later in life.

 This kind of hearing impairment may result in perceiving speech as soft or muffled, which will have a detrimental effect when trying to hear in noisy environments.
 Soft consonants are particularly difficult to hear, which is a frustration as the sound may be heard but remain unintelligible for the listener.
 This can drastically affect the ability to follow conversations.

 Depending on the type of hearing loss, there are a number of potential causes:

 An online hearing test, however, will not be able to identify the root cause.
 If you believe you may be suffering from mild hearing loss, it is advisable to see an audiologist who will be able to determine the cause and what to do next.